 Prevention measures to stop your dog chewing the post letters

 Although one of the best preventions is obviously to teach and train your pet not to respond to the Postman’s visit, there are cages that you can purchase to fit over your letterbox on the inside of the door.
 These are relatively inexpensive and easy to install.
 A metal post box can be fixed outside onto an exterior wall that the Postie will place your letters into this, meaning you can even seal up your door letterbox.

 Remember that a tired dog is a well-behaved dog!
-Spend time exercising and playing with your dog on a regular basis.
+Spend time exercising and playing with your dog regularly.
 If you cannot walk your dog due to work and social commitments, engage the help of a registered, trained dog walker.
-Spending quality, one on one time with your dog not only expends the energy your dog might otherwise direct to unwanted and destructive chewing, but it will also reinforce the human – animal bond.
+Spending quality, one on one time with your dog not only expends the energy your dog might otherwise direct to unwanted and destructive chewing, but it will also reinforce the human-animal bond.#